Admissions Office

 Non-Degree Seeking Students

-Students who do not wish to apply as a degree-seeking student may apply as a non-degree seeking student:
+Students who do not wish to apply as a degree-seeking student, or who do not qualify for degree-seeking status, may apply as a non-degree seeking student.

-1. Students may register for no more than 11 credits each term and may complete a maximum of 30 credits.
-Students may petition the Director of Admissions to exceed the semester credit limit or the maximum credit limit.
+1. Students may register for no more than eleven (11) credits each term and may complete a maximum of thirty (30) credits.
+Students may petition the Assistant Dean of Enrollment Services to exceed the semester credit limit or the maximum credit limit.

-2. Students are not eligible for financial aid or veteran benefits.
+2. Students are not eligible for financial aid, veteran benefits, or graduation.

-3. Idaho residents age 60 or older may take classes for a reduced fee (Policy 3.130).
+3. Idaho residents aged sixty (60) or older may take classes for a reduced fee (Policy 3.130).

-If a non-degree seeking student wishes to take a course that requires a pre-requisite, LC State will need an unofficial transcript verifying the pre-requisite has been met or permission from the course instructor before course registration will be allowed.
+4. If a non-degree seeking student wishes to take a course that requires a pre-requisite, LC State will require an unofficial transcript verifying the pre-requisite has been met or permission from the course instructor before course registration will be allowed.

 High School Students with College Credits

-High school/homeschool students taking college courses are required to meet the freshman admission standards described above and are considered as freshmen when entering their first semester at LC State.
+4. High school/homeschool students who have earned college credits and wish to apply as a degree-seeking student must meet the freshman admission standards described above.
+Students are considered as freshmen when entering their first semester at LC State.

-Students who earn an associate’s degree while in high school are required to submit an official high school transcript (graduation date must be listed) and official transcripts from any college/university attended.
+5. Students who earn an associate’s degree while in high school are required to submit an official high school transcript (graduation date must be listed) and official transcripts from any college/university attended for full admission.

 Tentative Admission